MarkR1966/Final_Project/README.md

 + All process flows automated.
 + Monitoring of services and infrastructure.
 + Mature use of available cloud technologies.
-+ SRE and security conscious work approaches.
++ Security-conscious approach to work adhering to the principal of least privilege.

 #### Could Have